-Spring Harvest planning 2021 gathering with 'Covid guarantee'
+Spring Harvest 2021 to come with 'Covid guarantee'

 The organisers of Spring Harvest, one of the UK's largest annual Christian events, are pushing ahead with plans for the 2021 gathering.